ddavisj/plantsnthings/repositories/readme.md

 # repository.js

 This contains the code that sets out how records are created, read, updated, and deleted.
+This repo is the parent class for all other repository classes.
+Note - unlike the other repos, this file does not export an instance of a class but the class itself.

+## Other Repos

+The other repos export an instance of the class, complete with a filename passed in.
+This avoids errors where filenames are incorrectly spelled or given different names if they were instantiated in eg. route files.

 # carts.js / products.js